 Councillors are responsible for making decisions about local services and budgets, while council staff implement the councillors’ agreed policies.

-Decisions by executive councillors are subject to scrutiny by a different group of councillors, who meet in scrutiny committees to check and monitor what the executive does.
+Decisions by executive councillors are subject to analysis by a different group of councillors, who meet in scrutiny committees to check and monitor decisions.

-Some services are run in partnership with Huntingdonshire District Council and South Cambridgeshire District Council.
+We run some of our services in partnership with Huntingdonshire District Council and South Cambridgeshire District Council.